 RELIGIOUS SERVICES HAVE MOVED TO TV & THE WEB:

-The Catholic Diocese of El Paso will have the following Holy Week services streamed on its Facebook page:
+The Catholic Diocese of El Paso has services streaming on its Facebook page:

 Televised Catholic Mass: